Emmy9969/Forest-Fire-Risk-Analysis-2007/README.md

 - Environmental conditions also played a role, as regions with higher average temperatures (20–27°C) and lower relative humidity (32–46%) were more fire-prone, with region (1,5) serving as an example where an average temperature of 25°C and humidity of 32% coincided with increased fire activity.

+# Findings

+- Largest Fires: The two biggest fires occurred in September (1,090.84 ha at X=6, Y=5) and August (746.28 ha at X=8, Y=6).
+Both incidents burned significantly larger areas compared to     the majority of other fires.

+- Fire Frequency by Month: Fires occurred most often in August (184 fires) and September (172 fires), showing that late summer/early autumn is the most fire-prone period.
+Fewer fires      were recorded in months such as February (20 fires).

+- Total Area Burned by Month: The highest total burned area was in September (≈3,086 ha) followed by August (≈2,298 ha).
+Together, these two months accounted for the majority of fire      damage.

+- Average Fire Size by Month: Although August and September had the highest total fire damage, May recorded the highest average fire size (≈19.24 ha per fire).
+This indicates fewer        fires occurred in May, but they were larger in scale.

+- Geographic Hotspot: The most fire-prone region was (X=8, Y=6), with 52 fire incidents, marking it as the highest-risk location.

+- Extreme Event: The largest single fire occurred in September (X=6, Y=5, 1,090.84 ha), making it the most severe fire in the dataset.

+- Environmental Conditions: Regions with higher average temperatures (20–27°C) and lower relative humidity (32–46%) tended to experience more fires.
+For example, region (1,5) had an       average temperature of 25°C and low humidity (32%), aligning with fire-prone conditions.

 # Recommendations